jujhars13/Bikes/README.md

 ## UI Tests

 My assumptions:
-1. Since developer alredy used jasmine It would be great to use same framework.
+1. Since developer already used jasmine It would be great to use the same framework.
 2. The best test framework for Angular framework is Protractor
-3. The application was created using javascript, so I would like to use same language
+3. The application was created using javascript, so I would like to use the same language

 Steps:
 1. Run application